Landlord Tips & Tricks

 3. Unpaid rent or utilities

-In the event that a tenant vacates the property with unpaid rent and utility bills, the landlord is entitled to keep the security deposit.
-However, according to tenant-landlord law, the tenant is not allowed to use the security deposit to pay the rent.
+In the event that a tenant vacates the property with unpaid rent and utility bills, the landlord may be entitled to keep the security deposit.
+However, according to tenant-landlord law in most states, the tenant is not allowed to use the security deposit to pay the rent.

 In essence, tenants cannot inform their landlord that they will not pay the rent; instead, they should take that amount out of the security deposit.
 Rent must be paid every month until the agreement is over.
-The security deposit must be returned by the landlord 10 to 21 days after the tenant vacates the property.
+In most states, the security deposit must be returned by the landlord 10 to 21 days after the tenant vacates the property.

 4. Messy and dirty property

 A well-written lease agreement outlines exactly how a tenant is to vacate the apartment.
 Some leases stipulate that tenants must tidy up after themselves and remove all trash.
-According to state law, the landlord may deduct the cost of cleaning from your security deposit if the tenant vacates the apartment and leaves it in a terrible state.
+The landlord may be able to deduct the cost of cleaning from your security deposit if the tenant vacates the apartment and leaves it in a terrible state.

 One of the most common deductions is actually for cleaning costs.
 To ensure a fair process, it's a good idea to take photos of the rental space before and after a tenant moves out to have a clear record of the condition of the property.
 Additionally, providing tenants with a detailed cleaning checklist before they move out, along with an estimate of the costs for professional cleaning services, can help prevent disputes over cleaning fees.